jeffThompson/DesigningWithData/Week01_VisualEvidence/README.md

 ***

 ### INSPIRATION
-:warning: Each week, you can find images of these projects in this weeks' `Images` folder!
+:warning: Each week, you can find images of these projects in this week's `Images` folder!

 * *Dear Data* project by Georgia Lupi and Stefanie Posavec – [see the full set of visualizations here](http://www.dear-data.com/all)
 * [*Feltron Annual Report*](http://feltron.com) by Nicholas Felton